• To close the gaps in learning

 4.3 Students’ spiritual, moral, social and cultural development is supported in a number of ways including direct teaching, the promotion of the school ethos of mutual respect and trust, educational visits, in class and individual tutorial sessions as well as participation in charity events during and out of school hours.

 4.4 All students follow the National Curriculum.
 They study the core subjects – English and Mathematics as well as Information and Communication Technology.
-In addition they study; PSHE, Art and Design, Careers, PE.
+In addition they study; PSHE, Art and Design and PE.
 All students also have the opportunity to follow a vocational qualification in their chosen area.
 Strategies to promote Literacy and Numeracy across the curriculum are constantly reviewed to fit the current group of young people.
 Students who need individual support to enable them to become more competent in Literacy and Numeracy are to be given individual sessions with specialist staff to achieve this.

 4.5 During year 11 all students have the opportunity to take part in a work experience placement to develop their work based learning and skills.